Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * 1 - not relevant
 * 2 - not relevant
 * 3.1 - not relevant
-* 3.2.1 - potentially merged, needs a 2nd pass later to be sure
+* 3.2.1 - merged
 * 3.2.2 - not relevant (some overlap with relevant chapters, nothing unique)
 * 3.2.3 - merged
 * 3.2.4 - not relevant
 * 3.2.5 - not relevant
 * 3.2.6 - not relevant
-* 3.2.7 - partially merged/superseded
+* 3.2.7 - merged
-	* This PR currently misses the "availability" aspect of timing, describing only the "when to play what" aspect.
-* 3.2.7.2 - TODO ("availability" aspect)
+* 3.2.7.2 - merged
-* 3.2.7.3 - TODO ("availability" aspect)
+* 3.2.7.3 - merged
-* 3.2.7.4 - not relevant (?), make a 2nd pass later to verify where to put this - sounds like a "MPD format" thing rather than "timing" but maybe timing chapter is nearest fit
+* 3.2.7.4 - not relevant
 * 3.2.8 - not relevant
 * 3.2.9 - not relevant
 * 3.2.10 - not relevant
 * 3.2.11 - not relevant
 	* this seems more "file format" level text; while timing-related, it seems very specific to BMFF internals to have a place in the timing chapter (where the general situation seems already sufficiently well described); review this after we have restructured the rest of the document, see where the best home for this information (or whatever part of this information we keep) is
-* 3.2.12 Content Offering With Periods - merged
+* 3.2.12 - merged
-	* There is some implied period-continuity logic.
-This is excessive combinatorics to expect the player to do.
-Just signal it on the service with the descriptor.
-Omitted.
-	* AssetIdentifier has some implied connectivity logic that seems needless.
-Omitted.
-See https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/215
 * 3.2.13 - not relevant
 * 3.2.14 - not relevant
 * 3.2.15 - TODO (addressing and base URLs)

-Needs review:
+* 3.3 - not relevant
+* 3.4 - not relevant (there is some there that byte-range should work but this is obvious)
+* 3.5 - merged
+* 3.6 - empty chapter
+* 3.7 - empty chapter
+* 3.8 - not relevant
+* 3.9 - not relevant
+* 3.10 - merged
+* 4.1 - not relevant
+* 4.2 - merged
+* 4.3 - merged partially
+	* 4.3.2.2.8 TODO (URL templating)
+* 4.4 - merged
+	* is lmsg of any relevance here? timing chapter does not talk about lmsg; I don't see any point to lmsg in general - MPD defines the timeline, not the segments; services need to provide proper MPD updates and that's all there is to it
+* 4.5 - merged partially
+	* in-band events merged
+	* service timeline logic not merged (not sure what to do with it)
+* 4.6 - merged
+* 4.7 - merged
-* 4.8 Robust Operation - needs review
+* 4.8 - merged

-General comments:

-* Chapter 3 in v4.3 is largely a random pile of constraints.
-Some that were timing-relevant are merged here.
-Others were not.
-Needs thorough review to ensure that nothing got unexpectedly missed or duplicated.
-* Some terms "defined" in the timing chapter should probably be defined elsewhere once we have more content migrated.
-* Where does minBufferTime go?
-It needs a home and some nice illustrations.
-* Where do we define the `lmsg` mechanism?
-* "@subsegmentStartsWithSAP" is related to timing in some sense but in another sense it is just a question of segment/sample structure.
-Not sure if it fits into this chapter.
+* 4.9 - not relevant
+* 4.10 - not relevant
+* 4.11 - merged
+* 5 - merged
+* 6 - not relevant
+* 7 - not relevant
+* 8 - not relevant
+* 9 - not relevant
+* 10 - not relevant
+* 11 - not relevant

 <!-- Document metadata follows.
 The below sections are used by the document compiler and are not directly visible. -->